 The municipality is the major arena of development planning.
-It is at this level of government where people's needs, priorities, and local conditions have to be linked, with national guidelines and sectorial considerations, to specific projects and programmes.
-The Kannaland Municipality therefore developed a 5-year strategic plan.
+It is at this level of government where people's needs, priorities, and local conditions have to be linked with national guidelines and sectorial considerations and to specific projects and programmes.
+The Kannaland

+Municipality therefore developed a 5-year strategic plan until 2022.
+This document is the second review of the Plan.

-In order to achieve the outcomes and objectives of the Municipality the Municipality is categorized in seven strategic (key) performance areas.
-The strategic framework is based on the following:
+In order to achieve the required outcomes and objectives, the Municipality's functions are categorized in seven strategic (key) performance areas.
+The strategic framework is based on the following Key Performance Area